jasonincanada/aoc-2022/Journal.md

 By now I'm wondering if it's still smart to call `.sort()` to mutably sort an object in place before doing anything more on it, or just adding `.sorted()` or `.sort_by()` to the start of an iterator chain.
 For now I like the idea of practicing switching between in-place updates and immutable chaining, so I leave the sorting step out of the chain.
 It's an *O(n log n)* step either way.

 Also, first use of `into_iter()` instead of just `iter()`.
-This makes sense at the end of functions when the vec being iterated over is about to be dropped anyway; you might as well own the variables and be able to reference them directly without having to dereference them with `*`.
+This makes sense at the end of functions when the vec being iterated over is about to be dropped anyway; you might as well take ownership of the values and be able to use them directly without having to dereference them with `*`.
 This isn't as obvious in the above code snippet, since `skip_while` hands a reference to its closure, compared to calling `.map()` after `.into_iter()`, as in Day 12:

 ```rust
 positions_of('a', &input.heightmap)